UGA Extension Office

 FACS Impact: Food Safety in Southeast Georgia

 Foodborne illness is a common and costly, yet preventable public health problem.
 Food Safety Education is being taught in Wayne County to address the risk of foodborne illness.
 Extension is the only source for residents of Wayne County for foodservice workers to receive ServSafe Manager Certification.
 The Wayne County FACS agent, in collaboration with other Family and Consumer Sciences agents, offers ServSafe training in Wayne and surrounding counties several times per year.
-Additionally, from 2015 through 2020, 86 newspaper articles have addressed food safety and/or food preservation for local readers.
+Additionally, since 2015 there have been over 100 newspaper articles that have addressed food safety and/or food preservation for local readers.
 The agent attends four food-safety trainings per year with state specialists to incorporate the most up-to-date information on food safety for public clientele.

 Download Our Annual Report (pdf)